PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-012_chapter-13.md

 "Yup," he said, as his lawn chair and sun reflector reappeared.
 "It was nice knowing you ponies.
 Don't let the dislike button hit you on the way out."

-"The - what?"
+"The - what button?"
 Fluttershy asked.

-"Eh, this is going nowhere," Rarity said, waving Fluttershy and Pinkie Pie away with her.
+"Oh, this is going nowhere," Rarity said, waving Fluttershy and Pinkie Pie away with her.
 "Let's see how the rest are doing."